All Episodes

 When they give out best actor to the great Anthony Hopkins, he's not even there to give a speech.

-So nothing went right, and they got what they deserve in terms of this horrible, horrible audience that this used to be the most watched show after the Super Bowl.
+And they got what they deserved in terms of this horrible, horrible audience that this used to be the most watched show after the Super Bowl.

 Now it couldn't even get 10 million people.